-Title III grantees must notify parents if a student has been identified as an EL.
+Title III grantees must notify parents if a student has been identified as an English learner.
 This notification must be sent no later than 30 days after the beginning of the school year (CDE defines the date of October 1 for beginning of school year), and must include:

 - the process by which the child was identified,

 - the child’s level of English proficiency, how such level was assessed, and the status of the child’s academic achievement,

 - the programs offered by the district designed for English Learners,